- Explore Options

 What are private bath in community clusters?

 Our remodeled private baths in community clusters give more privacy with shower/sink/toilet all in one room that may be locked.
 These individual bathrooms are located in one main area on each floor.
 In this main area, there are also several private toilets stalls, shower stalls, and sinks that are shared by same gender residents per floor.

 Where can I go to get a key to my room if I am locked out?

 The service center will provide you with a pass key that you may check out for one hour.
-There are three service centers: Walsh - located in the Walsh Hall basement, Johnstone - located in the Johnstone Hall basement, and Wilkerson (open 24/7, see handbook for summer and break hours) located in Wilkerson Hall main floor.
+There are three service centers: Walsh - located in the Walsh Hall basement, Johnstone - located in the Johnstone Hall basement, and Wilkerson (West Hall).

 Are there areas where I can do quiet study in my residence hall?

 Yes, all halls have a study area.
 For location information ask your RA.

 ResNet is an organization run by student staff under the supervision of the UND Housing Department.
 ResNet provides assistance with connecting to the campus network along with general computer support.
 Services are free to residents.